wcpannell/ISAProject/readme.rst

 counter value during interrupts to allow the program to return to normal operation after exiting in the interrupt routine (rfi instruction).
-Since a criteria for this project was minimal cost (defined by the number of registers and busses used), the small registers can be summed up as being just shy of a full 16 bit register (13 out of 16 bits used), for a total of 2 16 bit registers.
+Since a criteria for this project was minimal cost (defined by the number of registers and buses used), the small registers can be summed up as being just shy of a full 16 bit register (13 out of 16 bits used), for a total of 2 16 bit registers.